holysnippet/pico_eth_doc/README.md

 <a name="ass"></a>
 ## Assembly guidelines

-The use of a rapid prototyping board called "Breadboard" can eventually work but will give poor results (you will definitely have frame drops).
+The use Breadboards can eventually work but will give poor results (you will definitely have frame drops).
 This is due to the fact that Ethernet is a fast signal (its spectrum is at least 20MHz wide) which means that the parasitic capacities presented by a Breadboard will significantly tend to "smooth" this fast signal.
 Without mentioning possible crosstalk effects due to the construction of the Breadboard.

-The use of a "Perfboard" rapid soldering circuit gives satisfactory results if the realization is careful; the legs of the components must be cut and the Ethernet wires (if there are any) must remain short.
+The use of a Perfboard gives satisfactory results if the realization is careful; the legs of the components must be cut and the Ethernet wires (if there are any) must remain short.

 ![alt text](https://github.com/holysnippet/pico_eth_doc/blob/main/images/boardmagjack.png "DIY Pico E")

 To make a quick first try you should try to recover the transformer of a used Ethernet device.
-It should be a 10/100 Base-T transformer.
-They are abundant.
+It should be a 10/100 Base-T transformer, they are abundant.
 Also think (if you can) about getting the MAC address of the donor device: you will be able to assign it to your shiny new Pico-E !

 ![alt text](https://github.com/holysnippet/pico_eth_doc/blob/main/images/mbtra.png "Ethernet transformer")